-Gary Pollastro has watched and learned about FD/MAS through his daughter, Joelle, who was diagnosed ten years ago and is currently a student at the University of WA in the School of Aquatic and Fishery Sciences.
-Gary lives on Mercer Island, WA, a suburb of Seattle, and is married with two daughters and a one-year-old bernedoodle.
+Gary Pollastro has watched and learned about FD/MAS through his daughter, Joelle, who was diagnosed eleven years ago and graduated from the University of WA in the School of Aquatic and Fishery Sciences.
+Gary lives on Mercer Island, WA, a suburb of Seattle, and is married with two daughters and a bernedoodle.
 In addition, he is a small business owner with extensive sales and marketing experience.
 He looks forward to becoming more involved with the FD/MAS Alliance and hopes to help make a difference for this community.

 Carmel Shemmesh-Rafalowsky works as a Business Development Specialist for a clinical trial SaaS company.
 Diagnosed as a young child with MAS, she found out she had FD the hard way, when it impacted her vision at age 16.
 Propelled by her experiences growing up with a rare disease, she studied Biology at the New Jersey Institute of Technology.
 Since graduating, Carmel has found passion and purpose in advocacy work and she is excited to have a more active role in the FD/MAS community.
 She currently resides in Lancaster County, PA with her fiancé, cat, and an extensive mug collection.

 Michael Collins, MD